- Members’ Area

 Finishing work on the new sewer pit electrical panel is being completed with a wood enclosure being built.

 Brush clearing by the WMC crew continues across the site, the entry/exit road is almost complete.
-Need to verify the requirement for limbing height, 10 or 12 ft.
+The requirement for tree limbing height is 12 ft.

 Volleyball pit needs more sand, WMC to procure.